What are agents?

 The defaults allow read-only tools autonomously and escalate to the user when stuck.
 Agents that write files or execute commands should list those tools under requires_approval.

-Each agent can access the shared Engram knowledge group (daemion by default, configurable via DAEMION_SHARED_GROUP) plus its own private group.
+Each agent can access the shared knowledge substrate plus its own personal wiki.
 Configure in daemion.yaml:

-/extensions with type agent, then call POST /reseed to sync it into the registry.write_soul tool to persist the base soul file.search_all to read other agents' conversation turns.
+/extensions with type agent, then call POST /reseed to sync it into the registry.write_user_profile tool to persist the shared user profile.search_all to read other agents' conversation turns.
 Direct agent-to-agent messaging is not a built-in feature — use job chains for orchestrated multi-agent workflows.Editing daemion.yaml, soul.md, or system.md on disk does not automatically update the running gateway.
 Call POST /reseed to sync.
 No restart needed.

 For the agents API and creating agent identities programmatically, see Agents and Identity API.
 For creating agents as extensions, see Extending: Agent.